unkiwii/eros/README.md

 Any Type and any block of code are first-class objects, so they can be assigned to any variable:
 ```
 Type aType = String.
-Block aBlock = #TBD.
+Block<Void> aBlock = [].    # this is illegal, but below is a better description for Block
 ```

 Declaration errors:
 ```
-Object anObject.         # ERROR: A variable without a value is illegal...
+Object anObject.         # ERROR: A variable without an initialization is illegal...
 Object anObject = null.  # ...but you can initialize it to null.

 Object var = anObject message: var.    # ERROR: 'var' is not defined yet, can't be used.